-The following steps describes how to upgrade Cisco VIM 3.4.x to Cisco VIM 4.2.4 in an air-gapped mode without using USB:
+The following steps describe how to upgrade Cisco VIM 3.4.x to Cisco VIM 4.4.3 in an air-gapped mode without using USB:

-- Create a file-based image, for example, artifacts-3-6-3.img, for Cisco VIM 3.6.3 as per the steps listed in NFVI Installation File-Based Image using the getartifacts.py from the 3.6.3 release artifacts. - 2.
-Copy the 3.6.3 file-based image to /var/ of the management node running Cisco VIM 3.4.x (x= 4, 5, or 6) from where the upgrade is planned. - 3.
-Copy the vim_upgrade_orchestrator.py script available in Cisco VIM 3.4.6 artifacts in the /root/ folder, to the management node of the pod running running Cisco VIM 3.4.x (x<=4, 5, or 6). - 4.
-Execute the update from the /root/ location:
+- 1. Create a file-based image, for example, artifacts-3-6-6.img, for Cisco VIM 3.6.6 as per the steps listed in NFVI Installation File-Based Image using the getartifacts.py from the 3.6.6 release artifacts. - 2.
+Copy the 3.6.6 file-based image to /var/ of the management node running Cisco VIM 3.4.x (x= 4, 5, or 6) from where the upgrade is planned. - 3.
+Copy the vim\upgrade\orchestrator.py script available in Cisco VIM 3.6.6 artifacts to the management node of the pod running running Cisco VIM 3.4.x (x<=4, 5, or 6). - 4.
+Execute the upgrade to from 3.4.x to 3.6.6 from the /root/ location:

 '''

 cd /root/

 chmod +x vim_upgrade_orchestrator.py

-./vim_upgrade_orchestrator.py -f <file_based_image_absolute_path> -s start_image_tag -n 3.6.3 [-y]
+./vim_upgrade_orchestrator.py -f <file_based_image_absolute_path> -s start_image_tag -n 3.6.6 [-y]

 Use -y, if you don't want any interactive mode

 start_image_tag value can be: 3.4.x (x<=4 or 5 or 6)

 '''

-- Upgrading Cisco VIM takes more than 6 hours, execute this upgrade in a VNC environment.
-If you do not have a VNC environment, execute the upgrade from KVM console of the management node. - Do not run this command in background or with nohup option, as it results in upgrade failure. - Do not run any other Cisco VIM actions during the upgrade.
-After the upgrade, start using the newly-created directory. - Ensure that, REQUESTS_CA_BUNDLE is not set as an environment variable on the management node. - 5.
-After the upgrade to Cisco VIM 3.6.3, identify the computes that have active VMs running on them, and plan for its reboot.
-Ensure that the built-in redundancy for controller and storage nodes exists.
-Rebooting these nodes is automated during software upgrade to Cisco VIM 3.6.3.
+- · Upgrading Cisco VIM takes more than 6 hours, execute this upgrade from the KVM console of the management node. - Do not run this command in background or with nohup option, as it results in upgrade failure. - Do not run any other Cisco VIM actions during the upgrade.
+After the upgrade, start using the newly-created directory. - Ensure that, REQUESTS\CA\BUNDLE is not set as an environment variable on the management node. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For more information on recovery, contact Cisco Support. - 5.
+After the upgrade to Cisco VIM 3.6.6, identify the computes that have active VMs running on them, and plan for its reboot.
+Rebooting of controller and storage nodes is automated during software upgrade to Cisco VIM 3.6.6.

-The computes that does not have any VNFs in ACTIVE state are automatically rebooted during software upgrade.
+The computes that do not have any VNFs in ACTIVE state are automatically rebooted during software upgrade.

-- · Pod management operation is not allowed until the reboot of all Cisco VIM nodes is successful. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+- Pod management operation is not allowed until the reboot of all Cisco VIM nodes is successful. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
 For more information on recovery, contact Cisco Support.